 Rachel O’Leary was born in Eagle Rock into a family of nature enthusiasts and tree lovers.
 She spent a large part of her childhood climbing the crape myrtle and avocado trees in her backyard, and she traces her love of trees to those formative moments.

-Rachel has worked with City Plants for four years and holds a BS in Environmnental Science from the University of Southern California.
-In her role as Policy and Program Manager, Rachel manages communications, mitigation projects, grant writing, and the Sidewalk Repair Program.
-She has written and been awarded almost half a million dollars in grants and has managed two large grant programs for City Plants — one planting trees in parks and the other working on the first step of an Urban Forestry Management Plan for the City of Los Angeles.
+Rachel has worked with City Plants for five years and holds a BS in Environmental Studies from the University of Southern California.
+Rachel has managed two large grant programs for City Plants — one planting trees in parks and the other working on the first step of an Urban Forestry Management Plan for the City of Los Angeles.
 Rachel is a graduate of the Municipal Forestry Institute, Class of 2017.